Where the Boys Are '84: Release

 Where the Boys Are '84 was produced independently by ITC Productions and was distributed by Tri-Star Pictures after Universal Pictures rejected it.
 On April 3, 1984, it was screened at the National Theater in New York City with Allan Carr and the principal cast attending the premiere, as well as the post-premiere party at Studio 54.

 The film was released nationwide on April 6, 1984, and was both a box office and critical flop.
 It ranked No. 5 at the US box office grossing $3.6 million on its opening weekend.
 Its total domestic gross was $10.5 million.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 10 out of 100, based on 5 critics, indicating "overwhelming dislike".
 Janet Maslin, writing for The New York Times, called the film "dumb, vulgar and mostly humorless."
 Roger Ebert, writing for The Chicago Sun-Times, reported, "It isn't a sequel and isn't a remake and isn't, in fact, much of anything."

 Reel Film Reviews' David Nusair wrote: "There's ultimately not a whole lot within Where the Boys Are worth embracing or getting excited about..."